rloutlaw/microsoft-graph-docs/concepts/users-preview.md

 - List mail messages and send new mail.
 - Create and list user contacts and organize contacts in folders.
 - Retrieve and update mailbox folders and settings.

+### Enrich your app with user insights

+- Return recently viewed and modified documents by a user.
+- Return documents and sites trending around a user's activity.
+- List documents shared with a user through email or OneDrive for Business.

 ## Next steps